Baker Motor Vehicle: Early production

 By 1907, Baker had seventeen models, the smallest being the Stanhope and the largest the Inside Drive Coupe.
-There was also the US$4,000 Extension Front Brougham with the driving seat high up behind the passengers mimicking a hansom cab.
-Baker also introduced a range of trucks with capacity of up to five tons in 1907.
+There was also the US$4,000 Extension Front Brougham with the driving seat high up behind the passengers like a hansom cab.
+Baker also introduced a range of trucks with capacity of up to five tons.

-In late 1910, the Baker Electric was quite luxurious and priced at $2,800.
-It had a seating capacity of four passengers and was painted black with choice of blue, green or maroon panels.
+In 1910, Baker introduced their new shaft-drive cars with the new GE high speed motor..
+The Broughams were quite luxurious and priced from $2,250-$2,600.
+It had a seating capacity of four passengers and were painted with black chassis and a with choice of blue, green or maroon body panels.
 The latest model also offered a Queen Victoria body as "interchangeable on chassis" priced at an additional $300.

-The Baker of 1910 was the only electric that had a heavy series-wound motor of 300 percent overload capacity, with a commutator "absolutely proof against sparking and burning under all conditions."